WELCOME TO YEAR TWO COMPUTING PAGE

 YEAR TWO COMPUTING

-- ThinkuKnow have a selection of great 15 minute home activities (including cartoons) for ages from 4-13.
-Please click HERE.
+- Click here for the ThinkuKnow website which has a selection of great 15 minute home activities (including cartoons) for ages from 4-13.

 - Click here to learn how to stay safe on-line (e-safety)

 - Click here for a fun Easter Activity

 - Click here for the Easter Activity Explanation Video

 - Click here to learn about Barefoot Computing and to learn about Computing Vocabulary

 - Click here for lots of exciting activities

 - Click here for Barefoot's Brilliant Games